HIPPO: Enhancing the Table Understanding Capability of LLMs through Hybrid-Modal Preference Optimization: Methodology

 \subsection{Optimizing MLLMs via Hybrid-Modal Preference Optimization}

-\method{} utilizes both text-based ($L(T)$) and image-based ($V(T)$) representations to enhance the semantics of the table $T$.
-While each modality has its unique strengths and limitations, it is critical to teach MLLMs to capture more appropriate semantics from different modalities to generate accurate responses.
-To achieve this, \method{} proposes the Hybrid-Modal Preference Optimization method, which optimizes MLLMs using the hybrid-modal sampling based DPO method.
+To enhance the table understanding ability of MLLMs, \method{} utilizes both text-based ($L(T)$) and image-based ($V(T)$) representations to enhance the semantics of the table $T$.
+While each modality has unique strengths and limitations, it is critical to guide MLLMs to capture more appropriate semantics from different modalities to generate accurate responses.
+To achieve this, \method{} proposes the Hybrid-Modal Preference Optimization method, which optimizes MLLMs using the hybrid-modal sampling-based DPO method.

-\textbf{Hybrid-Modal Sampling Based DPO.} The hybrid-modal sampling based DPO method initiates by inputting both unimodal and multi-modal table representations into the MLLM ($\mathcal{M}$).
-For each kind of table representation, the responses are sampled from the MLLM to construct the preference pairs for DPO training:
+\textbf{Hybrid-Modal sampling-based DPO.} The hybrid-modal sampling-based DPO method initiates by inputting both unimodal and multi-modal table representations into the MLLM ($\mathcal{M}$).
+For each representation, responses are sampled from $\mathcal{M}$ to construct preference pairs for DPO training: